villanuevajamesfvillanueva/Online-Shop-Project-1/README.md

    <li>empty cart should not proceed to checkout</li>
    <li>protected icon should have transparent background</li>
    <li>some product name and price being cutoff when displayed in smaller screens</li>
+   <li>extended hamburger and cart modal animation playing when redirected to new route</li>
 <ul>